 The role of your website is to evidence and demonstrate the quality of education in your school.
 What you say you do, evidence that through your website.

-We'll be exploring examples of this and how you can use your website in this way in our School Website Compliance Workshop on October 13, 2022.
+We explore examples of this and how you can use your website in this way in our School Website Compliance Workshop, available to watch on-demand and work through at your own pace.
 For now, anything you say you do from a teaching or curriculum point of view should be clear on your website.

 A simple formula to follow, using your curriculum as an example is ...